-Herbarium (MOT) : Algae and Seagrasses Specimens Collection – 327 species folders w 1-52 specimens per folder, 3,600 microscopic specimen cards, 8000 specimens ; 24 finding aids : 3 cabinets (2 ft 5in w x7 ft h).
-Specialty: Florida: algae and seagrasses of Florida (Sarasota, Florida Keys, Florida west coast, Pinellas County, Boca Raton, etc.) as well as from Belize, Brazil, California, Cayman Islands, Connecticut, Cuba, Ireland, Maine, Mexico, New Hampshire, North Carolina (Beaufort), Puerto Rico, Rhode Island, Southern Gulf of Mexico, US Virgin Islands.
+Herbarium - Algae and Seagrasses Specimens Collection: More than 8000 specimens representing 327 species of algae and sea grasses.
+Specimens have been collected from Florida (Sarasota, Florida Keys, Florida west coast, Pinellas County, Boca Raton, etc.) as well as from Belize, Brazil, California, Cayman Islands, Connecticut, Cuba, Ireland, Maine, Mexico, New Hampshire, North Carolina (Beaufort), Puerto Rico, Rhode Island, Southern Gulf of Mexico, and the US Virgin Islands.

 A portion of the collection has been digitized as part of the NSF ADBC Macroalgae Digitization Project and can be accessed through the MacroAlgal Herbarium Consortium and is recorded in the Index Herbariorum.
 Note: Mote’s location code is “MOT”

 Herman Gross Collection: This extensive collection of more than 30,000+ underwater slides includes color images of corals and thousands of other species of undersea life from all over the world.

 Dr. James E. Woods Collection: Biomedical books and journals with a specialty in endocrine and chick research collect by Dr. Woods, a DePaul University professor and Mote Laboratory research associate.
 Titles in this collection are searchable via Mote’s library catalog.